pranscript/ETH-NFT-Twitter-sales-bot/README.md

 # ETH NFT Twitter Sales Bot 🤖

-This repo is a modification of already established repos [NFT Sales Twitter Bot](https://github.com/dsgriffin/nft-sales-twitter-bot) and [Ethereum NFT Sales Bot](https://github.com/kenryu42/ethereum-nft-sales-bot).
  This repo uses Looksrare API instead of Opensea API to fetch metadata because of the unavailability of Opensea API to everyone and also introduces FIFO approach to process sales data by adding delay to it, circumventing API limits.

 ## Live Demo